francesco75/fashion-style/README.md

        Final Testig is good

  - Microsoft Edge
      - The pages respond very well .
-All the buttons work well.The Navigation Bar has the different size but the responsive is good.The Charts work well.
+All the buttons work well.The Charts work well.
        Final Testing is good.

  - Mozilla Firefox